Blinx 2: Masters of Time and Space: Gameplay

 In Blinx 2, the player switches between playing as the Time Sweepers and the Tom Toms.
 Much of the core gameplay is retained from the first game for the Time Sweepers, with each Time Sweeper equipped with a vacuum that can collect debris, time crystals, and gold crystals.
 When shooting debris, the player can now lock onto enemies, a feature planned for the original game.
 The player no longer needs to collect the crystals in any order to receive a time control, but rather just collect three of a particular crystal.
 Some of these controls can also be combined, allowing the player to use certain effects with each other, such as speeding themselves up with the fast forward while slowing the world down at the same time.
 Each Time Sweeper level has multiple missions that the player can choose to do, although only one needs to be completed to progress.
 The Tom Tom segments are stealth-focused, with the player aiming to collect loot and avoid Time Sweepers.
 In this mode, the player wields several gadgets that control space, such as decoys and wormholes.
 They also have guns, which can take out Time Sweepers at risk of attracting attention to themselves.
 If the player is caught, they must hide, as the Time Sweepers will otherwise quickly defeat them.
 The story mode can be played in both single-player and in co-op.

-Despite being the game titled after Blinx, he is not playable and only appears during cutscenes.
-He is instead replaced with two teams of four customizable characters, with a team for the Time Sweepers and a team for the Tom Toms.
+Despite being the game titled after Blinx, he only appears during cutscenes.
+The game instead revolved around two teams of four customizable characters, with a team for the Time Sweepers and a team for the Tom Toms.
 The player can customize these characters at any time in the hub world for the respective team, with an in-depth set of sliders to alter the character's appearance and various outfits, accessories, emblems, styles and colors to choose from.
 Versus mode, a new addition to the game, pits the Tom Toms against the Time Sweepers, with up to four players able to join.
 The time and space controls from the main game are carried over but serve different functions, such as the rewind control now turning the targeted character into an "infant state", making them smaller and weaker.
 The last team standing wins the match.

 A screenshot of the in-game character creator, showing a Time Sweeper and some of the options available to be altered with the sliders.